 Chlamydia is spread through ‘unsafe’ sex

-Chlamydia is spread when a person has vaginal or anal sex with an infected person and does not use a condom.
+Chlamydia is spread when a person has sex with an infected person and does not use a condom.
 Because chlamydial infection often has no symptoms, many people do not realise they have the infection.
 Even if you know a person well, you may not be able to tell they have an STI, because people can look healthy and still have chlamydia.

 Remember, you can get chlamydia and other STIs from a new sexual partner who has had sex with an earlier infected partner.
 It can also be spread from a long-term partner who has had sex with other people.